santaz0r/rsschool-cv/cv.md

 ---

-- **Industrial University of Tyumen** Department of Urban Construction and Economy
+- **Industrial University of Tyumen** Faculty of Urban Construction and Economy

 ### Courses